DKevinn/Flame/README.md

 Experiencing bugs, crashes, or other issues?
 Feel free to open an issue on the [issue tracker](https://github.com/CalvinDeVinson/Flame/issues).
 Be sure to include necessary information like your hardware/software (e.g. GPU and CPU, modpack version and OS) so that it's easier for us to find issues and resolve them.

 # ❓ Frequently Asked Questions
-For a few frequently asked questions, along with tons of other information, consider visiting the up coming wiki.
+For a few frequently asked questions, along with tons of other information, consider visiting the [wiki](https://github.com/CalvinDeVinson/Flame/wiki).
 It has a few other helpful resources that I suggest you read, such as troubleshooting info and more.
 This wiki is often updated with new information.